10 Conditions That are Commonly Misdiagnosed as Pink Eye

 Also Read: Antioxidant For Tired Eyes

 But some other eye problems have similar symptoms and require different treatments.
-If you treat the wrong condition as pink eye, symptoms can worsen, or complications might occur.
-Here’s a list of common conditions that you may often call a pink eye:
+If you treat the wrong condition as pink or red eye, symptoms can worsen, or complications might occur.
+If symptoms persist despite initial treatment, it is important to consult an eye doctor for further evaluation.

 1. Blepharitis